Evanna456/Csharp-256Color/README.md

 ## About Csharp-256Color

-A practice program that will generate a number from 0-255, each representing 256 bit depth color.
+A practice program that will generate a number from 0-255, each representing a 256 bit depth color.

 ## Usage